mskf1383/pashmak/README.md

 ./src/pashmak.py
 ```

-#### uninstallation
+#### Uninstallation
-to uninstall pashmak, run this make command in terminal:
+To uninstall pashmak, run this make command in terminal:

 ```bash
 sudo make uninstall
 ```

-pashmak will be remove from your system.
+Pashmak will be remove from your system.

 ### Windows
-in windows, you can run program with python interpreter without compiling:
+In windows, you can run program with python interpreter without compiling:

 ```bash
 cd \path\to\project
 python src\pashmak.py
 ```

-but also you can compile it with `pyinstaller`. if you don't have pyinstaller, enter `pip install pyinstaller` in command line
+But also you can compile it with `pyinstaller`.
+If you don't have pyinstaller, enter `pip install pyinstaller` in command line

-compile:
+Compile:

 ```bash
 # install pyinstaller with pip